babylonchain/finality-provider/docs/operation.md

 ```bash
 $ vald
 ```
-This will start the rpc server at the default port i.e. `15812`.
-You can also specify a custom port using the `--rpclisten` flag.
+This will start the RPC server at the address specified in the configuration on the `RawRPCListeners` field.
+A custom address can also be specified using the `--rpclisten` flag.

+TODO: specify an address to listen to.
 ```bash
 $ vald --rpclisten '8082'